 - It is in the best interests of the child for the court to grant the modification.

-You, and your family lawyer, must address the questions of exactly what substantial change has occurred.
+You, and your child custody modification lawyer, must address the questions of exactly what substantial change has occurred.
 A substantial change in circumstance usually refers to a substantial and permanent change.
 It cannot be a temporary condition that may be caused by something that either parent did voluntarily.

 Some of the factors the Fresno courts may consider in modifying a custody agreement include: